DiAReL: Reinforcement Learning with Disturbance Awareness for Robust Sim2Real Policy Transfer in Robot Control: INTRODUCTION

 \section{INTRODUCTION}

-Despite the recent advances in devising sample-efficient Reinforcement Learning (RL) algorithms like model-based or offline RL, there are still many limitations for direct training of the RL agents on real robots \cite{Peng.2018} and only a few successes \cite{Levine.,Levine.07Mar16,Levine.03Apr15}.
-Comparatively, state-of-the-art model-free RL algorithms have primarily achieved astonishing results when trained by abundant amount of low-cost synthetic data of simulations.
-Hence, a common approach in robot learning is to conduct agent training in a simulated environment that closely mimics the real world \cite{Peng.2018,Tobin.20Mar17,Tan.27Apr18,Julian.27Sep18,FlorianGolemo.2018,Christiano.11Oct16,Oliva2022,AndreiA.Rusu.2017}.
+\IEEEPARstart{D}{espite} the recent advances in devising sample-efficient reinforcement learning (RL) algorithms like model-based or offline RL, there are still many limitations for direct training of the RL agents on actual robots \cite{Peng.2018} and only a few successes \cite{Levine.07Mar16,Levine.03Apr15}.
+Comparatively, state-of-the-art model-free RL algorithms have primarily achieved astonishing results when trained by abundant low-cost synthetic data from simulations.
+Hence, a common approach in robot learning is to conduct agent training in a simulated environment that closely mimics the real world \cite{Peng.2018,Tobin.20Mar17,Tan.27Apr18,Christiano.11Oct16,Oliva2022,AndreiA.Rusu.2017}.

-Conventional RL algorithms usually assume a consistent environment for both the training and testing phases \cite{Tessler.26Jan19,Packer.29Oct18}, which can make them unable to generalize to slightly varied dynamics in the environment \cite{Packer.29Oct18,Abdullah.30Jul19}.
-As a result, these algorithms can experience a decline in performance when transferred to the real world \cite{Lillicrap.10Sep15,Heess.07Jul17} due to the existing \textit{reality gap} \cite{Tobin.20Mar17,Tan.27Apr18,Julian.27Sep18}.
+Conventional RL algorithms usually assume a consistent environment for both the training and testing phases \cite{Tessler.26Jan19}, which makes them unable to generalize to slightly varied dynamics in the environment.
+As a result, these algorithms can experience a decline in performance when transferred to the real world \cite{Lillicrap.10Sep15} due to the existing \textit{reality gap} \cite{Tobin.20Mar17,Tan.27Apr18}.

-The first step towards closing the gap between the simulation and the real world is to improve the simulation's accuracy in both the physics \cite{Peng.2018,Tan.27Apr18,NEUNERT.2017,Zhu.24Oct17,Yu.08Feb17} and the perception \cite{James.13Sep16} of the environment.
-However, since there are always differences between the simulation and the real world, techniques like domain adaptation \cite{Donahue.06Oct13,Tzeng.23Nov15,Fang.17Oct17,Bousmalis.22Sep17} and continual learning \cite{AndreiA.Rusu.2017,Josifovski2020Continual} are contrived to allow the RL agent to adapt its behavior by continuing the learning process in the real world as well \cite{AndreiA.Rusu.2017,Tremblay.18Apr18}.
+The first step towards closing the gap between simulation and the real world is to improve the simulation's accuracy in both the physics and the perception aspects \cite{Peng.2018,Tan.27Apr18,Zhu.24Oct17}.
+However, since there are always differences between simulation and the real world, techniques like domain adaptation \cite{Tzeng.23Nov15,Bousmalis.22Sep17} and continual learning \cite{AndreiA.Rusu.2017,Josifovski2020Continual,Josifovski2024} are contrived to allow the RL agent to adapt its behavior by continuing the learning process in the real world as well \cite{AndreiA.Rusu.2017,Tremblay.18Apr18}.